 We have assisted hundreds of clients by providing keypad lock repair and replacement services.
 We can visit your property, understand your keypad lock requirements, remove the lock and reattach or dispose-off the lock as you need.

 Our process is quick and seamless and your keypad lock will be removed in no time.
 Feel free to contact us to schedule a visit.
-In the meantime, we hope we have answered your question of “how do you remove a keypad lock?”.
+As your local emergency locksmith company, we hope we have answered your question of “how do you remove a keypad lock?”.